 That’s why shops recommend servicing it — but timing and method matter.

-After researching, calling shops, and comparing invoices, here’s what I consistently saw:
+After researching, calling shops, and comparing invoices, here’s what we consistently saw:

 Most people land somewhere in the middle.
 Extreme low prices often cut corners.
 Extreme high prices don’t always add value.